Distal Femur Thighbone Fractures of the Knee

 In this x-ray of the knee taken from the side, the muscles at the front and back of the thigh have shortened and pulled the broken pieces of bone out of alignment.

-As discussed earlier, Fractures of distal femur occur mostly in younger people (under age 50) or the elderly.
+As discussed earlier, Fractures of the distal femur occur mostly in younger people (under age 50) or the elderly.

-Younger patients suffer high energy injuries usually caused by falls from significant heights or motor vehicle collisions.
+Younger patients suffer high-energy injuries usually caused by falls from significant heights or motor vehicle collisions.
 Due to the high energy impact, many patients also often have injuries of the head, chest, abdomen, pelvis, spine, and other limbs.

 The most common symptoms of distal femur fracture include: